All Episodes

 So the year-end report, wow, the economy really grew.

-Look at all that activity going on out there in December, and in January and February we fall off the map, because all that activity took place in December.
+And in January and February, we fall off the map because all that activity took place in December.

-I, ladies and gentlemen, because I'm a powerful influential member of the media, I know lots of people who've already made the arrangement to move as much January income as they can into December.
+I, ladies and gentlemen, because I'm a powerful, influential member of the media, I know lots of people who've already made the arrangement to move as much January income as they can into December.

 And if the tax rates don't change, they're not going to move the money forward.

-If the tax rates do change if they're not extended, they'll take the money.
+If the tax rates do change, if they're not extended, they'll take the money.

 They'll have it paid.

-But those who can are going to do so.
+Now, most people can't do this, but those who can are going to do so.

-All of this activity just proves the value of tax rates, and how they stimulate growth and activity.
+All of this activity just proves the value of tax rates and how they stimulate growth and activity.

-Chip in uh Rutherford to North Carolina.
+Chip in Rutherford, North Carolina.

 Nice to have you, sir, on the EIB network.